Iris1e27/Iris1e27/README.md

 ### ✨ About Me :

-- 😊 I'm currently a EE master student who is interested in software development.
+- 😊 I'm a EE master student who is interested in software development.
 - 🤔 I'm currently seeking a 23 summer internship as a software engineer.